mlanser/f451-piRED/README.md

 This command launches the `sensemon` application in the background.
 The application will keep running even after the terminal window is closed.
 Any output will be redirected to the `sensemon.out` file.

-It's also possible to install this application via `pip` from Github, and one then can launch the application as follows:
+It's also possible to install this application via `pip` from GitHub, and one then can launch the application as follows:

 ```bash
 $ nohup sensemon > sensemon.out &